Explore Jobs

 Washington All employees and employers Personal or family member’s illness, injury or condition; preventive care; domestic abuse, sexual assault or stalking reasons 1 hour for every 40 hours worked No max

-Cities That Require Employers to Provide Paid Sick Leave In 2022
+Cities That Require Employers to Provide Paid Sick Leave in 2026

-While there are 16 states that have enacted statewide paid sick leave laws, 4 other states and many of the 16 also have regional laws that only affect certain cities.
-Currently, here are the 16 cities that have their own paid sick leave policies:
+While 20 states have enacted statewide paid sick leave laws, several other states also have regional regulations affecting specific cities.
+Currently, here are the cities with their own paid sick leave policies:

 City Covered Employees Qualifying Reasons Accruals Annual Max Usage